Nissan X-Trail: Philippines

 In the Philippines, Nissan Motors launched the X-Trail in 2003.
 The only available trim that time was the "200X".
 It is powered by Nissan's 2.0L QR20DE inline-four engine mated to a 4-speed automatic transmission.
 It featured fabric upholstery, remote keyless entry, a roof rail, 2DIN 6 CD with 4 speakers audio system, immobilizer, & collapsible steering column.

 By 2004, Nissan introduced an all-new trim the "250X".
 The "250X" is became powered by Nissan's 2.5L QR25DE engine mated to a standard 4-speed automatic transmission.
 It received redesigned 16-inch rims, baby fender mirror, rear spoiler (4x2 variant only), MP3 ready with 6 speaker audio system, angel-eye foglights, among other features.

 In 2007, Nissan introduced another new trim the "Tokyo Edition 250X".
 It is powered by the same 2.0L QR20DE became equipped with CVTC paired to a standard 4-speed automatic transmission.
 It came with redesigned interior and grille, new colour options, chrome door handles, Kenwood MP3 ready audio system, leather seats, automatic climate control and unique body stripes.

-The T30 X-Trail continued to be sold with 2.0L engine alongside the T31 X-Trail with 2.5L engine until 2014.
+The T30 X-Trail continued to be sold with the 2.0 engine alongside the T31 X-Trail with the 2.5-litre engine until 2014.